Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 For over a decade, an alleged, well-funded foreign campaign has defamed Alberta’s energy industry and sought to land-lock our oil.
-The reputational harm to the province's energy sector has limited provincial and industry revenue and cost thousands of jobs.
+The reputational harm to the province's energy sector has limited government and industry revenue, and cost Albertans and Canadians thousands of jobs.

 The government launched a public inquiry, under the Public Inquiries Act, into the existence of this anti-Alberta energy campaign and the foreign sources of funds behind it.

 In July 2019, Steve Allan, a Calgary forensic and restructuring accountant with 40 years of experience, was appointed as commissioner to lead the inquiry.